b1ueb1ues/dl/README.md

 - att - attack (as in attack modifier)
 - x - basic attack (as part of, e.g., a C5 combo)
 - fs - force strike
-- fsf -
+- fsf - force strike (failed)
 - s (as in s1, s2) - skill
-- ex -
+- ex - ex-skill(co-abilities)
 - buff - buff
-- iv -
+- iv - interval
 - dot - damage over time
 - m (as in mtype, morder) - modifier
 - crit - critical
-- ac -
+- ac - action
 - sp - skill points
-- pin - the event name
+- pin - the moment when think() been called
 - cb - callback
 - spd - speed
 - acl - access control list (not really, just a DSL for specifying adventurer behavior)
 - dmg - damage
-- wt -
+- wt - weapon type
 - slots.c - character
 - slots.w - weapon
 - slots.d - dragon
-- slots.a - wyrmprints
+- slots.a - amulet(wyrmprints)
 - `a_` (as in `a_s1`) - denotes an action
 - `l_` (as in `l_x`) - denotes a listener
 - `m_` (as in `m_condition`) - denotes a Python module